giampaolo/giampaolo.github.io/content/blog/2013/making-constants-part-of-your-api-is-evil.rst

 :date: 2013-12-21
 :tags: python, api-design

 One of the initial features which were included in `psutil <https://github.com/giampaolo/psutil/>`__ since day one (5 years ago) were the system's boot time, number of CPUs and total physical memory.
 These metrics have one thing in common: they are (apparently) not supposed to change over time.
-That is why we (me and `Jay <http://www.jayloden.com/>`__) decided that exposing them as module constants calculated at import time was the way to go.
+That is why `Jay <http://www.jayloden.com/>`__ and I decided that exposing them as module constants calculated at import time was the way to go.

 .. code-block:: python